openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 # Shelly Binding

-This Binding integrates [Shelly devices](https://shelly.cloud) devloped by Allterco.
+This Binding integrates [Shelly devices](https://shelly.cloud) developed by Allterco.

 Allterco provides a rich set of smart home devices.
 All of them are WiFi enabled (2,4GHz, IPv4 only) and provide a documented API.
 The binding is officially acknowledged by Allterco and openHAB is listed as a reference and directly supports the openHAB community.